Warracknabeal: Sport

-Warracknabeal has a cricket team (St Mary's Cricket Club) in the Wimmera Mallee Cricket Association.
-It has three hockey teams: a senior men's team (Hoops), a women's team, and a mixed junior team (Revengers), who were winners of the 2011 premiership.
+It has three hockey teams: a senior men's team (Hoops), a women's team, and a mixed junior team (Revengers).

 Warracknabeal also has a roller derby team called the Wheat City Derby Angels.
 They participate in tournaments around Victoria.

 Governance

-Warracknabeal is the seat of government for the Shire of Yarriambiack.
+Warracknabeal is the seat of government for the Shire of Yarriambiack, with a total shire population of 6,556 people as of 2022.
 It is also the administrative centre.
 The council offices are located in Lyle Street.

-The former town hall and theatre complex (built 1939-40), added to the Victorian Heritage Register in 2009, is now used for civic purposes.
+The former town hall and theatre complex (built 1939–40), added to the Victorian Heritage Register in 2009, is now used for civic purposes.

 Easter Y-Fest

-Y-Fest incorporates an Easter Saturday Street Parade, a 3 Day Vintage Machinery Rally at Wheatlands Museum, 4 Day Golf Tournament, 3-day Art Show, Easter Saturday Race Meeting and Waterski Spectacular.
-The town of 2400 people swells with many visitors, friends and family and offers many family and rich community events every year.
+Y-Fest incorporates an Easter Saturday Street Parade, a three-day Vintage machinery rally at Wheatlands Museum, a four-day golf tournament, a three-day art show, an Easter Saturday race meeting, and a water ski spectacular.
+The town of ~2,400 people swells with many visitors, friends and family, and it offers many family and community events every year.

-The Easter Y-Fest is in its twenty-fifth year (2013) and continues to grow stronger as the individual events that make up Y-Fest, benefit from the joint marketing efforts of the Y-Fest Promotions Committee Inc. This Committee, made up of representatives from each of the individual event committees and Council, was formed as a marketing group to promote the Y-Fest concept and has been successful in boosting attendances at all venues.
+The Easter Y-Fest will have its 37th year in 2025 and continues to grow stronger as the individual events that make up Y-Fest, benefit from the joint marketing efforts of the Y-Fest Promotions Committee Inc. This Committee, made up of representatives from each of the individual event committees and Council, was formed as a marketing group to promote the Y-Fest concept and has been successful in boosting attendances at all venues.